Rhondda Records logo 2

 The little jewellers shop in Carmarthen, now Hearts of Gold,

-on the middle of the High Street --- had an air of excitement.
+had an air of excitement.

 ''Are you sure,'' asked Aneirin, her husband, shaking his